Latitude Zero (film): Filming

 Unlike other 1960's Toho productions starring American actors, Latitude Zero was filmed entirely in English.
 The Japanese actors, including Akira Takarada and Akihiko Hirata, deliver all of their lines in English.

-During the start of production, there were plans to film the movie in 70mm Panavision but the equipment wasn’t available to Toho, so the format was switched back to CinemaScope.
+During the start of production, there were plans to film the movie in 70mm Panavision but the equipment was not available to Toho, so the format was switched back to CinemaScope.

 In his autobiography Vanity Will Get You Somewhere, actor Joseph Cotten stated that the American producer Don Sharp sent the American cast to Japan just as his company was about to go bankrupt.
 Cotten noted that Toho picked up most, if not all the film's production budget.

-Dr. Okada was originality played the esteemed Takamaru Sasaki (Throne of Blood (1957), The Sword of Doom (1966) but he became ill and was replaced by Tetsu Nakamura, necessitating Honda reshoot all scenes involving the character.
+Dr. Okada was originality played by Takamaru Sasaki (known for his roles in Throne of Blood, The Sword of Doom) but Sasaki became ill and was replaced by Tetsu Nakamura, which necessitated reshooting all scenes involving the character.

 During shooting, there were two major points of consideration: the first involved the bath of immunity.
-At the time, the Motion Picture production code had just been lifted in America and Lewis wanted to take advantage by showing Lynda Haynes breasts as she entered the bath.
-Ishiro Honda refused to film such a shot and this included the idea of an alternate version just for her to appear naked, though she wasn’t really.
+At the time, the Motion Picture production code had just been lifted in America and Lewis wanted to take advantage by showing Lynda Haynes' breasts as she entered the bath.
+Honda refused to film such a shot and this included the idea of an alternate version just for her to appear naked, though she was not really nude during filming.
 Haynes remembered this topical matter like so: “They wanted me to be nude when getting out of the bath scene… I was told.
 ‘Well, in Japan, that’s no big deal.’
 But I refused to do that, and they even put some kind of skin-colored foam rubber over by breasts to get me to do the scene - must have been a long shot.”